F. C. Hibberd & Co.: Australia

 In 1976, The Western Australian Light Railway Preservation Society acquired a 1939 model Planet Locomotive from the Kalgoorlie Lake View and Star Gold mine for a total of $500AU, including spares.
 After considerable restoration work, the locomotive was moved to Whiteman Park in Perth in 1983 and moved under its own power for the first time in 1985.
 In recent years, the WA Light Railway Preservation Society bought a 1962 model planet locomotive.

 The 1939 Planet (now known as Planet #7) is now the mainstay of the Bennett Brook Railway's Diesel Fleet.
 The 1962 Planet (now known as Planet #8) is now also operational at Bennett Brook Railway.
 Both locomotives run on 2' gauge track.
 Over the years, multiple modifications have been made to both of Bennett Brook Railway's Planets, including: The installation of a Vacuum brake system, the addition of a Jones Coupler style coupler along with the already installed Link and Pin couplers and Raising the roof of the cab on Planet #7, and a new cab design and paint scheme to reflect its operating heritage on Planet #8.

-Another preserved Planet locomotive is #54 at the Richmond Vale railway line, New South Wales.
+There are also 3 preserved Planet locomotives in New South Wales.
+These were originally imported from the U.K. for construction of the warragamba dam in western Sydney all 3 are standard gauge units, One of them #52 is at the Lachlan Vally Railway in Cowra and is fully operational.
+Another preserved Planet locomotive is #54 at the Richmond Vale railway line. the third is located at Dorrigo Steam Railway and Museum.